Register of Deeds

 Marriage License Worksheet

-This office has a marriage license worksheet (PDF) that we prefer you pick up, fill in and return a few days before you want to get your license.
-Anyone can pick up this worksheet for you, or we can mail a copy to you or one can be downloaded.
-If you are not able to obtain, fill in and return the worksheet before needing to pick up the license, the worksheet can be completed in the office but be prepared for a short wait.
-There is a marriage license kiosk available in the Register of Deeds Office.
+This office has a marriage license worksheet (PDF) that we prefer you fill out and return a few days before you want to get your license.
+Anyone can pick up this worksheet for you, or we can email you a copy or one can be downloaded from the above link.
+There is also a marriage license kiosk available in the Register of Deeds Office for your convenience.

 What to Bring

 Both parties must come into the office to sign the marriage license.
 Both must bring with them a valid picture Identification Card (ID), such as a drivers license, and their social security card.
 If you do not have a social security card, please call this office to see what other information is acceptable.
 If either or both parties have been married previously, proof of how the previous marriage ended must be provided: